The-Codesis/simple-static-website/README.md

 ```
 git remote add upstream https://github.com/The-Codesis/simple-static-website.git
 ```
-Now, fetch all of the changes from the original repository (Note that commits to the original repository will be stored in a local branch called, upstream/master).
+Now, fetch all of the changes from the original repository (note that commits to the original repository will be stored in a local branch called, upstream/master).
 ```
 git fetch upstream
 ```
 Since you want fork's master branch and the original's master branch should be synced, so make sure you are on fork's master branch and merge the changes from the upstream/master (you may need to resolve the conflicts).
 ```
 git checkout master
 git merge upstream/master
 ```
 At this point, your local branch is synced to the original repository's master branch.
-To update your forked Github repository, you need to push your changes to it.
+To update your forked Github repository, you need to push your changes to the forked Github repository.
 ```
 git push origin master
 ```